Indiana State Teachers' Retirement Fund

 The Indiana State Teachers’ Retirement Fund (TRF) was created by the Indiana General Assembly in 1921.
-Today, TRF manages and distributes the retirement benefit of educators in all public schools, as well as some charter schools and universities, throughout Indiana.
-Headed by a governor-appointed executive director, as well as a six-member Board of Trustees, TRF aims to prudently manage the Fund in accordance with fiduciary standards, provide quality benefits, and deliver a high level of service to TRF members while demonstrating responsibility to citizens of the State.
+Today, TRF manages and distributes the retirement benefits of educators in all public schools, as well as some charter schools and universities, throughout Indiana.
+Headed by a governor-appointed executive director and a six-member Board of Trustees, TRF aims to prudently manage the fund in accordance with fiduciary standards, provide quality benefits, and deliver a high level of service to TRF members while demonstrating responsibility to the citizens of the state.

 Members

 All legally qualified teachers who are regularly employed in the public school system of Indiana or in qualified positions at certain state institutions, as well as all TRF employees, must be members of TRF.
-Some legally-qualified state employees and employers are eligible for optional enrollment.
-A legally qualified substitute teacher may be a member of TRF upon completion of one year of service (defined as 120 days in one fiscal year or 60 days in each of any two fiscal years).
+Some legally qualified state employees and employers are eligible for optional enrollment.
+A legally qualified substitute teacher may become a member of TRF upon completion of one year of service (defined as 120 days in one fiscal year or 60 days in each of any two fiscal years).

-As of June 30, 2008, TRF had over 150,000 active, inactive, and retired members and beneficiaries and managed approximately 8.6 billion dollars in assets.
+As of June 30, 2008, TRF had over 150,000 active, inactive, and retired members and beneficiaries and managed approximately $8.6 billion in assets.

 Benefit

 The TRF benefit consists of two parts: the monthly pension benefit and the Annuity Savings Account (ASA).

 The monthly pension benefit is determined by salary history, years of service, age, and the retirement option selected.
 TRF members become vested in the pension benefit after 10 years of qualified Indiana service.
 Members may purchase service credit for military service, out-of-state teaching, and qualified leaves of absence.

-The Annuity Savings Account (ASA) is made up of voluntary and mandatory contributions, as well as investment earnings, and is figured on the balance at the time of retirement and the payment option selected.
+The Annuity Savings Account (ASA) is made up of voluntary and mandatory contributions, as well as investment earnings, and is based on the balance at the time of retirement and the payment option selected.
 TRF members allocate their ASA contributions among different investment options offered by TRF, each with a specified level of risk.

-A TRF member may also create a Rollover Savings Account by transferring funds from an individual retirement account (IRA) or other Qualified Retirement Plan into TRF.
+A TRF member may also create a Rollover Savings Account by transferring funds from an individual retirement account (IRA) or other qualified retirement plan into TRF.